 "We need this." -Annelise Taggart's words to her union and at the bargaining table about the need for paid family leave.
-46 May 2025 PHOTOS: STEPHEN TAKACS May 2025 47 To become a member, visit nea.org/join.
+46 May 2025 PHOTOS: STEPHEN TAKACS May 2025 47 If you are a member, you can access this content in the print issue sent to the address we have on file.
+To become a member, visit nea.org/join.

 Content on this page is for members of the National Education Association only.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
 To become a member, visit nea.org/join.

 Content on this page is for members of the National Education Association only.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
 To become a member, visit nea.org/join.

 Content on this page is for members of the National Education Association only.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
 To become a member, visit nea.org/join.

 Content on this page is for members of the National Education Association only.
+If you are a member, you can access this content in the print issue sent to the address we have on file.
 Unified Sports Build Fun and Friendship here's no mistaking game day at Billingsley Elementary, in White Plains, Md.
 Every Saturday for seven weeks in February and March, the gym fills with the sound of a dribbling basketball, the chirp of sneakers on the court, and the excited cheers of fans.
 But the best sound of all is the laughter of the players, like Raevyn Mapson.
 A member of the Mattawoman Middle School Unified Sports team, Mapson is one of six Charles County elementary and middle school teams that play each week.
 "I love it," says Mapson, who has an intellectual disability and epilepsy.
 "Shooting baskets with my team makes me happy."
 This year marks the 50th anniversary of the Individuals with Disabilities Education Act (IDEA), the law that requires a free, appropriate education for millions of students with disabilities.
 Unified sports help achieve the goals of IDEA by fostering inclusion and removing barriers to school activities.
 The program brings students with and without disabilities together to play basketball, soccer, track and field, and other sports.
 The rules and scoring are the same. but it's not about who wins.
 It's about building community and understanding.
 The students with disabilities learn about sports, teamwork, and belonging.
 The other students, called partners, learn about leadership and empathy.
 Everyone learns about friendship.
 "If you want to put a smile on your face, come to a unified sports game," says Steven Baldo, a Charles County ESOL teacher who volunteers at the games.
 Learn more at nea.org/UnifiedSports.